-Your messages are stored in any one of six folders.
-The sections that follow cover message folders in greater detail.
+Your messages are stored in one of six folders.
+These folders are discussed in more details in the following sections.

-The Voice folder
+Voice mail folder

-Messages in your Voice Mailbox are logged in the Voice folder of the Message menu.
+Messages in your Voice Mail box are logged in the Voice folder of the Message menu.
 Open the voice folder to view the Callback # (if available), Urgency, and other details of the voice mail message.

-- 1. In standby mode, press the left soft key (i) Menu, then press (3 or). - Use the navigation key to highlight Voice, then press .
-Details of your most recent voice mail message appear in the display. - 3.
-Press the left soft key ((i)) SEND:Listen to call your voice mailbox and listen to the message.
+- 1. In standby mode, press the left soft key () Menu, then press . - Press the left soft key () SEND:Listen to call your voice mailbox and listen to the message.

-You can also press and hold to dial your voice mailbox.
+You can also press and hold to dial your voice mailbox, if not changed.

-The Inbox folder
+Inbox folder

-Received messages are stored in the Inbox folder.
+Received TXT messages are stored in the Inbox folder.

-1. In standby mode, press the left soft key () Menu, then press (300), (300) to open the Inbox folder.
+1. In standby mode, press the left soft key ( Menu, then press , ) for to open the Inbox folder.

-Tip: Press the right soft key () View while in a call to view a new message.
+Tip: Press the right soft key ( ) View while in a call to view a new message.

-- Use the navigation key to highlight the message that you wish to view. - 3.
-Press of the highlighted message. - While viewing your message press the left soft key ((:)) Option to display the options listed in the following table.
+2. Use the navigation key to highlight the message that you want to view.

+- 3. Press contents of the highlighted message. - While viewing your message, press the left soft key ( Option to display the options listed in the following table.

 Option Function Forward Forward the message to another recipient.
-Delete Delete the message and its contents.
+Erase Delete the message and its contents.
 Save Text Save only the text in the message.
 Save Msg Save the message to the Saved message folder.
-Save Addr Save the number of the sender to your Phonebook as a new entry or add to an existing entry.
-Block Addr Block future messages from the phone number of the sender
+Save Contact Save the number of the sender to your Contacts as a new entry or add to an existing entry.
+Block Sender Block future messages from the phone number of the sender.

-5. Use the navigation key to highlight an option.
-Press to perform the function for the highlighted option.
+Use the navigation key to highlight the option you want, then press on to select the option.

-The Outbox folder
+Outbox folder

-Your phone stores messages in the Outbox, regardless of whether the message was successfully transmitted.
-You can also verify if a message or e-mail was successfully transmitted, and at what date and time by enabling the

-Delivery Ack feature.
-See "Message Send options" on page 52 for more information on delivery acknowledgements.
+Your phone stores TXT messages in the Outbox, regardless of whether the message was successfully transmitted.
+You can also verify if a message or e-mail was successfully transmitted, and at what date and time by enabling the Delivery Ack feature.
+See "Message send options" on page 55 for more information on delivery acknowledgements.